GrandChampion/ProgrammingLanguages/Server-side frameworks.md

 - Slow when compiling code
 - Overall, development process is very slow
 ---
-## Go
-### Advantage
-- Can compute heavy algorithm
-- Good at multithreading in CPU
-- Faster than Java at compilation
-### Disadvantage
-- Has small community, so it is hard to get help
-- Does not have many modules
----
 # Other programming languages
 ## C++
 ### Advantage